connervieira/Predator/README.md

 ### Mobile Ready

 Predator is designed to support low-energy-usage hardware such that it can be easily installed in a vehicle.
-A single USB port is enough to power an entire Predator system.
+A single USB port is often enough to power an entire Predator system.

 ### Location Aware